alinex/node-validator/README.md

 Usage
 -------------------------------------------------

-This library is implemented completely asynchronous, to allow io-operations and others within the validation.
+This library is implemented completely asynchronous, to allow io based checks and references within the structure.

 To use the validator you have to first include it: